Shinji Ikari: Characterization and themes

-Writer Paul M. Malone compared him to the German jurist and writer Daniel Paul Schreber, noting "a surprising degree of intertextuality" with his Memoirs of My Nervous Illness, although he did not consider Evangelion to be based directly on his Memoirs.
+Writer Paul M. Malone compared him to the German jurist and writer Daniel Paul Schreber, noting "a surprising degree of intertextuality" with his Memoirs of My Nervous Illness.
+However, he did not consider Evangelion to be based directly on his Memoirs.
 Malone, following Japanese critic and writer Kotani Mari, described Shinji as an effeminate and androgynous character.
-According to Mari, Shinji becomes effeminate in the course of the story, and she described him as a "female savior".
-Other critics described him as a messianic figure and likened to Jesus Christ, who in Japanese is known by the epithet of shinjin (神人), "God-man".
-He has also been described as a tragic hero and likened to Oedipus.
+According to Mari, Shinji becomes effeminate throughout the story, and she characterized him as a "female savior".
+Other critics described him as a messianic figure and likened him to Jesus Christ, who in Japanese is known by the epithet of shinjin (神人), "God-man".
+He has also been likened to Oedipus.
 Writer and animation critic Patrick Drazen similarly compared the dilemma faced by Shinji in the twenty-fourth episode against the Angel Tabris to Hamlet, the protagonist of Shakespeare's tragedy of the same name.

-For the Japanese sociologist Tsutomu Hashimoto, Shinji could be seen as an heir of the Japanese society of the seventies and eighties, engaged in the search for freedom from social constraints and the figures of authoritarian family fathers; the sociologist cited the musician Yutaka Ozaki as a symbol of this search for freedom, since he tried to escape from the impositions of the school system and he eventually "returned" to the mother figure.
+For the Japanese sociologist Tsutomu Hashimoto, Shinji could be seen as an heir of the Japanese society of the seventies and eighties, engaged in the search for freedom from social constraints and the figures of authoritarian family fathers; the sociologist cited the musician Yutaka Ozaki as a symbol of this search for freedom since he tried to escape from the impositions of the school system and he eventually "returned" to the mother figure.
 Hashimoto compared Shinji's final choice, in which he rejects the Instrumentality Project desired by the authoritarian father Gendo, to the concept of liberalism, which prescribes respect for any individual identity.
 Other critics associated the character with the youth and climate of 1990s Japan, shaken by the Tokyo subway sarin attack operated by the Japanese sect Aum Shinrikyō, the Great Hanshin earthquake, and the bursting of the Japanese asset price bubble.